buildtesters/buildtest/docs/buildtest_site.rst

 Writing Test
 -------------

-If you are going to write test, we assume you have read :ref:`writing_buildspecs` section which covers how to write buildspecs.
+If you are going to write test, we assume you have read :ref:`buildspec_tutorial` section which covers how to write buildspecs.
 You should consider reviewing the Schema Documentation: https://buildtesters.github.io/buildtest/ which goes in detail about each schema and buildspec attributes.